-The order in which the Intel486 Microprocessor requests operands during an interrupted burst transfer is determined by Table 7.7.
-Mixing RDY# and BRDY# does not change the order in which operand addresses are requested by the Intel486 Microprocessor.
-An example of the order in which the Intel486 Microprocessor requests operands during a cycle in which the external system mixes RDY # and BRDY # is shown in Figure 7.17.
-The Intel486 Microprocessor initially requests a transfer beginning at location 104.
-The transfer becomes a cache line fill when the external system returns KEN# active.
-The first cycle of the cache fill transfers the contents of location 104 and is terminated with RDY#.
-The Intel486 Microprocessor drives out a new request (by asserting ADS#) to address 100.
-If the external system terminates the second cycle with BRDY#, the Intel486 Microprocessor will next request/expect address 10C.
-The correct order is determined by the first cycle in the transfer, which may not be the first cycle in the burst if the system mixes RDY# with BRDY#.
+An example of the order in which the Am486DX/DX2 microprocessor requests operands during a cycle, in which the external system mixes RDY and BRDY, is shown in Figure 7-17.
+The Am486DX/DX2 microprocessor initially requests a transfer beginning at Location 104.
+The transfer becomes a cache line fill when the external system returns KEN active.
+The first cycle of the cache fill transfers the contents of location 104 and is terminated with RDY.
+The Am486DX/DX2 microprocessor drives out a new request (by asserting ADS) to address 100.
+If the external system terminates the second cycle with BRDY, the Am486DX/DX2 microprocessor then requests/expects address 10C.
+The correct order is determined by the first cycle in the transfer, which might not be the first cycle in the burst if the system mixes RDY with BRDY.